timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 ## Create a price/transaction histogram with aggregated data

-In the previous example, we queried raw data for Apple stock, which often trades ~40 000 times a day.
-The query returns more than 40 000 rows of data for Grafana to bucket every refresh interval, which is 30 seconds by default.
+The previous example queried raw data for Apple stock, which often trades around 40,000 times a day.
+The query returns more than 40,000 rows of data for Grafana to bucket every refresh interval, which is 30 seconds by default.
 This uses a lot of CPU, memory, and network bandwidth.
-In extreme cases, Grafana will show you the message:
+In extreme cases, Grafana shows the
+message:
 `Results have been limited to 1000000 because the SQL row limit was reached`

 This means Grafana is not displaying all rows returned by the query.
 To